 Just got back from speaking at a large conference of retail professionals in Scottsdale, Arizona.
-Bricks and mortar retailers these days are quickly becoming the proverbial “canary in the coal mine,” as economic and consumer trends hit them first.
-The death of Radio Shack, Borders, Comp USA, Blockbuster, A&P and others has energized this sector, and given rise to the notion that innovation is everybody’s business, not just the C-Suite.
+Brick and mortar retailers have suddenly become the proverbial “canary in the coal mine,” as consumers shift to buying online.
+The death of Borders, Comp USA, Blockbuster, A&P, The Limited and others has energized this sector, and given rise to the notion that innovation is everybody’s business, not just those in the C-Suite.

 For retailers, and for a growing number of industries, disruption is no longer a theoretical construct.
-It’s the reality that confronts each of us with a choice every single day: do I busy myself fighting fires and trying to be efficient?
-Or do I try to add value, and come up with ideas and initiatives that help my organization fight back and win in the marketplace?
+It’s the reality that confronts them every day with a choice: do I busy myself fighting fires and trying to run the Delivery Engine?
+Or do I try to carve out time to work on the Discovery Engine: move to a new business model, add value to existing customers, and come up with ideas and innovation strategies that help my organization win in a changing marketplace?

-The retailers in Scottsdale chose to elevate their game.
+The retailers in Scottsdale are choosing to elevate their game.
 Here are six ways to elevate yours:

 - Embrace the Opportunity Mindset.
 I once asked interior designer Pamela Armstrong about her innovation process.
 “First of all,” she explained, “it’s not separate from my life.
 I don’t set aside an hour to be innovative. [innovation] is at the core of who I am, and wonder is ever present in my mind.
 I am interested in everything, especially people: who they are, what fascinates them, why they choose their professions, how they view the world, what colors stimulate their thoughts and creativity.”
 When I asked how she brings out the creative best in the teams she works with she responded: “On my projects, I want every contributor to be looking at how what [they] do affects what the next person will do, and the overall look/feel/functionality of the project.
 I don’t want to work with a tile setter who just comes in and sets tile in a pattern I drew.
 I want the tile setter who sees the pattern and point out that if we center on the grout line rather than the middle of the tile we will have fewer cuts and a more balanced design.”
 You and I may not work in an officially “creative” profession like design, but we can still invite creativity into everything we do.
 To add value, differentiate our solutions, and drive growth.
 What’s your innovation process?
 How do you shift out of burnout and distraction mode and into Opportunity Mode, where ideas start flying like popcorn on a red hot skillet.